AnnieM101/se_project_coffeeshop/README.md

-# Triple Peaks Coffee Shop
+# Coding Cafe

-This is the second project of the Software Engineering program at TripleTen.
-It was created using HTML and CSS, based on the design brief.
+This is a portfolio project made using HTMl and CSS for a fictional coffee shop called "Coding Cafe".
+The project uses HTML and CSS styling to create an simple and efficient website that is user-friendly.

 ## Project features